Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.3

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This number is worked out by multiplying the total texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This is calculated by multiplying the total texture units by the core speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in a second.

 Display Prices